strongloop/microgateway/README.md

 inspect the transaction
 * **set-variable** – Set a variable in the context

-# API Design Toolkit
+# API Designer Toolkit

 The API Designer toolkit provides a graphical interface for the MicroGateway.
 You can download it using NPM via
 `npm install -g apiconnect`.
-This toolkit can be also be used for creating enterprise API defenitions using IBM API Connect, which provides features to create and manage APIs on an enterprise scale.
+This toolkit can be also be used for creating enterprise API definitions using IBM API Connect, which provides features to create and manage APIs on an enterprise scale.
 For more information, see https://developer.ibm.com/apiconnect/.